syncfusion-content/javascript-docs/js/Grid/Columns.md

 ![](columns_images/columns_img25.png)

-### clipMode
+## ClipMode

-When the cell value contains a long text that is not fit into the grid column cell, the clipMode is used.
+When the cell value contains a long text that is not fit into the grid column cell, the `clipMode` property is used.
+By using the `clipMode`, the cell value will be displayed with ellipsis or with clipped content when the text overflows inside a column cell.

-By using the ClipMode,you can show cell with ellipsis or with Clipped content.
+N> 1.
+By default the `clipMode` will be set as Clip.

-N>By default the [`clipMode`](http://help.syncfusion.com/js/api/ejgrid#members:columns-clipmode "clipMode") will be set as Clip.
+N> 2.
+For [`clipMode`] property you can assign either `string` value  or `enum` value (`ej.Grid.ClipMode.Ellipsis`).

-#### List of Enumeration types
+<b>List of Enumeration types</b>

  1. Ellipsis
  2. Clip
  3. EllipsisWithTooltip

-#### Ellipsis
+### Ellipsis

-Ellipsis will be displayed when the content overflows its column width .Here tooltip will not be shown for corresponding columns
+Ellipsis will be displayed when the content overflows its column width.
+Here tooltip will not be shown for corresponding columns.

 The following code example describes the above behavior.